Principal Proposed Uses

 There are two major forms of arthritis:

-rheumatoid arthritis.
+.
 Rheumatoid arthritis is primarily a disease of inflammation, and the anti-inflammatory omega-3 fatty acids found in fish oil have been successfully used to treat it.

 Inflammation plays a relatively less important role in osteoarthritis.
 However, green-lipped mussel has been tried for both conditions, with, at present, inconclusive results.